-Disclosures required under UK company legislation60 are indicated by those categories in bold type above.
+Disclosures required under UK company legislation are indicated by those categories in bold type above.
 Fuller information can be provided by companies if desired.

-56 This will, and will only, include those services which are identified as audit related services in paragraph 5.36 of Part B of this Ethical Standard.
+&lt;sup>56 This will, and will only, include those services which are identified as audit related services in paragraph 5.36 of this Ethical Standard.

-57 This will not include any tax or internal audit services, all of which should be disclosed under those headings.
+&lt;sup>57 This will not include any tax or internal audit services.

-58 The definition of an assurance engagement is provided in the Glossary of Terms on the FRC's website. .
+&lt;sup>58 The definition of an assurance engagement is provided in the Glossary of Terms.

-59 For the purposes of this Ethical Standard, non-audit services include services provided to another entity in respect of the audited entity, for example, where the audit firm provides transaction related services, in respect of an audited entity's financial information, to a prospective acquirer of the audited entity (see paragraph 5.7 of Part B of this Ethical Standard).
+&lt;sup>59 For the purposes of this Ethical Standard, non-audit services include services provided to another entity in respect of the audited entity, for example, where the audit firm provides transaction related services, in respect of an audited entity's financial information, to a prospective acquirer of the audited entity (see paragraph 5.7 of this Ethical Standard).

-60 SI 2011/2198 "The Companies (Disclosure of Auditor Remuneration and Liability Limitation Agreements) (Amendment) Regulations 2011".
+&lt;sup>60 SI 2011/2198 "The Companies (Disclosure of Auditor Remuneration and Liability Limitation Agreements) (Amendment) Regulations 2011".

-Appendix B : Prohibited Non-audit Services for Public Interest Entities
+Appendix B: Prohibited Non-audit Services for Public Interest Entities

-An audit firm carrying out the statutory audit of a public interest entity, or any member of the network to which the audit firm belongs, shall not directly or indirectly provide to the audited entity, to its parent undertaking or to its controlled undertakings any prohibited non-audit services in:
+An audit firm carrying out the statutory audit of a public interest entity, or any member of the network to which the audit firm belongs, shall not directly or indirectly provide to the audited entity, to its UK or EU parent undertaking or to its controlled undertakings any prohibited non-audit services in: